 Chiba University Institute for Advanced Academic Rreseach・New Frontiers of Studies on Fair Society has published H.Ishido, J.Mizushima, M.Kobayashi and X.Zhang (eds.), Social Fairness in a Post-Pandemic World. - Interdisciplinary Perspectives(August, 2023).
 The book is the result of an international collaborative research project on measures to build a society in the post-colonial era based on the concept of fairness.

-Second International Conference on Global Warming Countermeasures was held.
+The third International Conference on Global Warming Countermeasures was held.

 ■Streaming: HERE